eMapR/TimeSync-Plus/README.md

 	 `users/emaprlab/public:TimeSync/TimeSync-Plus/ee-lcb-tsp.js`
 - There are a variety of parameters that can be changed and there is a brief description of each on the same line as the parameters value.
 - In the upper center panel edit line 10 to your file path string of your shapefile asset.
-- Once your happy with your parameter adjustments (if needed) click "Run" in the upper right portion of the upper center panel
+- Once your happy with your parameter adjustments (if needed) save the file and click "Run" in the upper right portion of the upper center panel
 - After a few moments the "Tasks" Tab will flash yellow
 - Click the "Tasks" Tab.
 - In the "Tasks" there will be 7 tasks: 4 images (rgb654 rgb543 rgbTC rbg432) and 3 files (observationsInfo, Observations-KML, Observations_GeoJSON).